cicl2018/semeval-2019-task-6-HAD/README.md

 1. We are using [Long short-term memory network (LSTM) model](https://github.com/cicl2018/semeval-2019-task-6-HAD/blob/master/Baseline/script.py). <br/>
 2. LSTM with fasttext vectors <br/>
 ### Sub-task A
-1. Using an additional pre-processed training set of tweets <br/>
+1. Using an additional preprocessed training set of tweets <br/>
 2. Postprocessing with emojis set and offensive word list
 ### Sub-task B && C
 1. Using a list of ethnic slurs